canax/anax/README.md

-git clone https://github.com/canax/anax.git git cd git composer install bash .anax/scaffold/postprocess.bash
+git clone https://github.com/canax/anax.git git cd git composer install composer run-script post-root-package-install
 ```

 ### Scaffold using anax-cli

 You can install the base for a website using [anax-cli](https://github.com/canax/anax-cli).
-This is how to scaffold a site in the directory "site".
+This is how to scaffold a site in the directory `site/`.

 ```
 anax create site anax-site-v2